bebopjmm/starfinder-campaigns/deadSuns/Team/renlih.md

 	- You can attempt a Sense Motive check with a +4 bonus to make a trick attack by reading your foe.
 - **Specialization Skills (Skill Focus,Free Skill Rank)**: Culture, Sense Motive
   - Renlih can attempt a Sense Motive check with a +4 bonus to make a trick attack by reading their foe.
+- **Evasion**: If Renlih succeeds at a Reflex save against an effect that normally has a partial effect on a successful save, he instead suffers no effect.
+He gains this benefit only when unencumbered and wearing light armor or no armor, and he loses the benefit when he is helpless or otherwise unable to move.
+- **Operative Exploits**
+  - **Inoculation(+1)**: Renlih trained to resist various chemical and biological weapons, toxins, and pathogens he come across in the course of his missions.
+He add your operative’s edge bonus to Fortitude saves against poison and disease.

 ### Feats